OLC-LOC-Bioinformatics/AzureStorage/docs/install.md

 ### AzureStorage

-You can now install the AzureStorage package:
+You can now install the AzureStorage package (this command creates a new conda environment with AzureStorage installed):

-`conda install -c olc-bioinformatics azure-storage=0.0.2`
+`conda create -n azurestorage -c olc-bioinformatics azure_storage=0.0.4`

 ### Credentials